We Need Your Support this Holiday Season

 - To live in caring families and healthy communities.

 Since 1986 MassKids has served as the Massachusetts Chapter of Prevent Child Abuse America.
-MassKids currently works to prevent child abuse through the work of the Shaken Baby Syndrome Prevention Center and the "Choose Your Partner Carefully" project.
+MassKids currently works to prevent child abuse through the work of the Shaken Baby Syndrome Prevention Center and the soon to be launched "Choose Your Partner Carefully" project.
 It leads the Enough Abuse Campaign - a multi-state initiative working to educate and mobilize parents, professionals and communities to prevent child sexual abuse.
 Click here for highlights of MassKids' work and accomplishments for children.